MattV-data/Projects-Portfolio/README.md

 [Fraud Detection](https://github.com/MattV-data/Projects-Portfolio/blob/main/Fraud%20Detection%20portfolio.ipynb)

 This project looks into helping lay the foundation for RTR (real time rail) payment systems.
 Using a sample dataset, a model was built to predict whether a transaction is fraudulent or not.
-The model is to be evaluated using the area under the ROC curve.
+The model is evaluated using the area under the ROC curve.